patchstack/documentation/src/content/docs/Patchstack App/dashboard.md

 By moving the cursor across the graph, you can see the number of attacks by day.

-## Apps
+## Sites

-In the **Apps** section, you see a quick overview of how many sites you have added to Patchstack, and how many of them have any outdated or vulnerable components.
+In the **Sites** section, you see a quick overview of how many sites you have added to Patchstack, and how many of them have any outdated or vulnerable components.
 You can add new websites(s) when you click the **"+ Add"** button.
 It will trigger a popup with steps to take to add more websites.

 ## Software